AidanSmit0304/FuseBox2020/README.md

 Wazzu Racing Fusebox for 2020 Racecar

 EAGLE:
-.brd file for PCB
+.brd file for PCB,
  .sch file for schematic